 Lake Louise is located an easy 45 minute drive from Banff, Alberta.
 The village of Lake Louise is located just off Highway 1, while the lake itself is another 7.5km (about 12 minutes drive) further.

-There are a number of large parking lots very close to the shore of Lake Louise.
-There are more parking spots available at Lake Louise than Moraine Lake, but they still fill up quickly.
-For the best chance to secure a spot, it is a good bet to arrive before 8.30am on weekdays and 7.30am on weekends.
+There are several large parking lots very close to the shore of Lake Louise.
+All have a daily fee of $21/vehicle.
+For the best chance to secure a spot, it is a good bet to arrive before 9am on weekdays and 8am on weekends.

 Renting a canoe at Lake Louise